 A. If your symptoms cause you to miss work or school, or if they keep you awake at night.
 Your provider may need to adjust your medicines, or prescribe different medicines.

 Q. Is it OK to use my quick-relief bronchodilator more often than prescribed?

 A. No. The fact that you don’t have symptoms is a sign that your treatment is working the way it should.
-If you stop taking the medication, your asthma is likely to get worse again.
+If you stop taking the medicine, your asthma is likely to get worse again.

 A. Your child should begin breathing easier and feeling better within 5 to 10 minutes.
 A peak-flow meter—a device that measures how fast your child can blow out air after a maximum inhalation—can also be helpful.
-If possible, check your child’s peak flow before giving the medication and then 20 to 30 minutes afterward.
+If possible, check your child’s peak flow before giving the medicine and then 20 to 30 minutes afterward.
 The peak flow should improve by the second reading.
 If your child’s symptoms don’t improve as expected, get medical help immediately.

 Q. What can I do if my child is having trouble using an inhaler?

 A. An inhaler releases medicine in a mist, which is breathed into the lungs.
 Although this type of inhaler works well, it can be tricky to use properly.
-Ask your health care provider about a spacer, a device that attaches to the inhaler to make it easier to use.
+Ask your healthcare provider about a spacer, a device that attaches to the inhaler to make it easier to use.
 In some cases, a nebulizer device can be used.